mllamazares/personal_site/_posts/2025-12-03-passing-oswe.md

 TBH, the whole thing was tougher than I expected.
 Slept three hours, skipped lunch, *cried harder*, pushed through, and finally grabbed the flag in the last hour.

 Next day I cleaned up the notes, sorted the screenshots, and wrote the report following the required format.
-Used the default OffSec DOCX template this time, but I plan probably switch to [SysReptor](https://docs.sysreptor.com/offsec-reporting-with-sysreptor/) in the future.
+Used the default OffSec DOCX template this time, but I'll probably switch to [SysReptor](https://docs.sysreptor.com/offsec-reporting-with-sysreptor/) in the future.

 ### tips